5+ Effective Ways To Stop School Violence

 • Constant supervision by school resource officers

-There is no rule that allows a teacher to refuse teaching a violent child (4).
+No rule allows a teacher to refuse to teach a violent child (4).
 However, they may use various techniques to manage violent or abusive students in the class (5).
+Additionally, they may attend workshops or seek assistance from mental health professionals to develop the skills needed to address conflicts effectively and promote a positive school culture.

 School fights are quite common.
 Though the rate has come down in the last decade, in 2019, 22% of the students in grades nine to 12 were involved in school fights.
 However, in 2009, 33% of students were involved in school fights (7).